zentralpro/zentral-terraform-gcp/README.md

 Four different Zentral VMs are used (web, workers, monitoring and ek).
 The images can be provided by Zentral Pro Services, or they can be built by the customers.

-The images are generic, and are automatically configured during VM startup using the `ztl_admin setup` command.
-This command uses the project metadata and the project secrets to finish configuring the instances (email setup, logging, monitoring agent, zentral configuration, systemd services, …).

-On each image, the logs and metrics can be configured to be shipped to datadog using the datadog agent, or to stackdriver and prometheus using the [vector](https://vector.dev) agent.

-Optionally it is possible to provide a crowdstrike debian package and `cid` to deploy the crowdstrike agent on the instances.
+#### Base image

+The base image for all instances is the latest official Ubuntu server 22.04 LTS with EBS root volume and HVM virtualization. (see `packer/sources.pkr.hcl` in the `zentral-images` repository).

+##### Common configuration
+ * Automatic APT updates
+ * NTP sync / UTC timezone
+ * UFW firewall with deny default policy
+ * Postfix server with SMTP relay

+##### `ztl_admin`

+The `ztl_admin` tool is pre-installed in all the images.
+It is used during startup to finish configuring the images (`ztl_admin setup`), using the information present in the project metadata, project secrets, and storage buckets.
+It is also configured as a cron job (`ztl_admin cron`) to run daily tasks (install the TLS certificates on the web instances, cleanup the web sessions, verify the enrollment of the security agents, …).

+##### Ops Agent

+The [Google Ops Agent](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent) is pre-installed in all the images.
+It is used to collect telemetry.

+##### Vector

+The [vector](https://vector.dev/) agent is pre-installed in all the images.
+It is used to ship some logs to [Google Cloud Logging](https://cloud.google.com/logging?hl=en), and expose some prometheus metrics to the Monitoring instance.

+##### Nessus and Xagt

+These two optional security agents can be configured by `ztl_admin` at startup. `ztl_admin` can also check daily that these agents are running and properly enrolled, and attempts remediation if necessary.

 #### Web instances

-Those instances are deployed using the `ztl-web-mig` managed instance group.
-On each instance, nginx is setup to proxy the requests to gunicorn (python application server) to serve the Zentral web app.
-Those instances are configured as the targets for the network load balancer.
-Other paths are configured using the [nginx auth request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) plugin to give access to Kibana on the ek instance, and Grafana and Prometheus on the monitoring instance, using the Zentral authentication and authorization.
+A regional Google Compute Instance group is configured to run the web instances.
+Its capacity can be controlled manually using the Google Compute console or API, or using the `web_mig_target_size` Zentral module terraform variable (recommended).This instance group is used as target pool for the Network Load Balancer (NLB, see below).
+Health checks are configured to only add an instance to the pool when it is ready (at the end of the ztl_admin setup run).

+On the web instances, the Zentral Django application is running, using [gunicorn](https://gunicorn.org/) as the application server (`zentral_web_app.service` systemd service).
+[Nginx](https://nginx.org/) is used for TLS termination behind the NLB (see Cloud function below for more info), and as a reverse proxy for the gunicorn application server.
+The static files are served directly by Nginx.
+Nginx is also used to proxy access to [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) on the Monitoring instance, using the [Nginx auth request module](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+Requests to Prometheus and Grafana are authorized by making a background request to the Zentral application to verify the identity and the permissions of the user.
+Vector is configured to ship the Nginx access and error logs.
+It also calculates and exports Prometheus metrics based on the Nginx access logs to the Monitoring instance, to be used in Grafana dashboards for example.
+It is also configured to ship the `zentral_web_app.service` journald logs to Google Cloud Logging.

-#### Workers instances
+#### Worker instances

-Those instances are deployed using the `ztl-worker-mig` managed instance group.
-On each instance, multiple systemd services are configured to enrich, process and ship the events to the configured stores (see [Queues](#Queues) section below).
+A regional Google Compute Instance group is configured to run the worker instances.
+Its capacity can be controlled manually using the Google Compute console or API, or using the `worker_mig_target_size` Zentral module terraform variable (recommended).

+On the worker instances, the Zentral web app is deployed, and different Zentral workers are configured, each one with its corresponding systemd service:

+* `zentral_prepocess_worker`
+* `zentral_enrich_worker`
+* `zentral_store_worker_*`
+* `zentral_process_worker`
+* `zentral_celery`

+The preprocess, enrich, store and process workers are responsible for running the Zentral event pipeline (see Pub/Sub section below).
+They also expose Prometheus metrics scraped by the Prometheus server of the Monitoring instance.
+There are as many store workers as configured event stores.
+For example, if a Splunk event store is configured, there will be a `zentral_store_worker_splunk.service`).
+The celery worker is used for the Zentral background tasks (file exports, …).

+Vector is configured to ship the journald logs of those services to Google Cloud Logging.

 #### Monitoring instance
+The monitoring instance is a singleton.
+It is not managed by an instance group.
+Prometheus and Grafana are running on this instance.
+These two services are proxied by Nginx on the web instances.

-The monitoring instance is used to run Grafana and Prometheus.
-Prometheus is setup using GCP service discovery to scrape the prometheus metrics exposed by the web and worker instances.
-Grafana is configured with the prometheus and elasticsearch data sources.
-It can be used for example to fusion the prometheus metrics with the zentral events in custom dashboards.
+Prometheus is configured to scrape the Zentral application metrics, the nginx metrics exposed by vector on the web instances, and the Zentral worker metrics on the worker instances.

-Two persistent volumes are attached to this instance, one for the grafana configuration and database, one for the prometheus database.
-This way, the monitoring instance can be upgraded (using a newer image) without loosing the data.
+Grafana is used to build dashboards.
+It has access to the Google project metrics, and to the Prometheus data.
+It can also be configured to have access to the event stores.

+Two separate block storage devices are used to persist the Grafana and Prometheus data.
+When a new monitoring instance image is deployed, those volumes are reattached to the new instance during the `ztl_admin setup` run.

 #### EK instance

-This instance is used to run a single Elasticsearch + Kibana instance to store the Zentral events.
+This optional instance can be used to run a single [Elasticsearch](https://www.elastic.co/elasticsearch/) + [Kibana](https://www.elastic.co/kibana/) instance to store the Zentral events.

-### Networking

-A custom VPC is used with two subnets on 2 different zones.
-Firewall rules are configured to filter the connections to the different instances.

-The instances do not have public IP addresses.
-A NAT router is used to give them access to the Internet.
-The IP addresses used by this router can optionaly be managed by Terraform.
-If not, they are automatically managed by GCP.
-These addresses are the ones used for example by the Splunk store worker to connect to the Splunk HEC.

-A network load balancer is used to balance the traffic coming from the end users and the endpoints to the Zentral web instances, so that nginx could be configured to verify the client certificates (mTLS).
-The HTTP load balancer available in GCP doesn't provide this functionality (last checked: 2021-09-10).

-The TLS certificates and the key can be loaded by Terraform from local files or environment variables, or generated by a cloud function.
-In both cases, the certificate and the chain are stored in the project metadata.
-The key is stored as a google secret.
-Once per day, the `ztl_admin cron` command will fetch the certificate, the chain, and the key, and update the local configurations (nginx and zentral) on the web instances.
-The cloud function is a python runtime that uses the certbot module to request Let's Encrypt certificates using the ACME protocol, with the [DNS challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
-Only Cloudflare is supported (last checked: 2021-09-10), and credentials with permissions to edit the DNS zone need to be provided.

-Some options are available in the zentral terraform module to forward the origin IP address if Cloudflare is used as proxy.
+#### Image preparation and distribution

+Images are prepared and distributed by Zentral Pro Services, or they can be built by the customers using another Zentral project (`zentral-images`).
+Images are referenced in the Zentral Terraform module.
+Access to the images, and to the `ztl_admin` and `zentral-images` source code (ansible and packer configuration) repositories is given if a subscription or support contract currently exists.
+The `ztl_admin` and `zentral-images` repositories can be used to build a custom CI/CD pipeline to deploy custom Zentral images.

+In order to access the pre-build Zentral images, communicate the list of principals (users, service account) used to run terraform to Zentral Pro Services, and we will grant them access.
+For more information, see [zentral-images](https://github.com/zentralpro/zentral-images/tree/master/config/gcp) repository.

 ### Storage

 #### CloudSQL

 [Cloud SQL for PostgreSQL](https://cloud.google.com/sql/docs/postgres/quickstart) is used as the main application database for Zentral.
-Automatic backups can be configured.
-The credentials are generated during the terraform setup and made available to the application via the project metadata and secrets.
+[Automatic backups](https://cloud.google.com/sql/docs/postgres/backup-recovery/backups#:~:text=Automated%20backups%20are%20taken%20daily,point%2Din%2Dtime%20recovery.) are configured, with custom data retention.
+The data stored in the database, the temporary files, and the backups are [encrypted at rest](https://cloud.google.com/docs/security/encryption/default-encryption).
+The credentials are generated during the Terraform setup and made available to the application via the project metadata (login) and secrets (password).

 #### Cloud Storage

 Multiple regional buckets are used for this deployment:

  * `ztl-zentral-PROJECT_NAME` is used to store the files generated by the Zentral application (exports, …)
- * `ztl-elastic-PROJECT_NAME` is used to backup the Elasticsearch indices.
+ * `ztl-elastic-PROJECT_NAME` is used to backup the Elasticsearch indices when the EK instance is selected.
- * `ztl-dist-PROJECT_NAME` is a regional bucket used to distribute extra software during the VM setup (Crowdstrike debian package, …).
+ * `ztl-dist-PROJECT_NAME` is an optional regional bucket used to distribute extra software during the VM setup (Crowdstrike debian package, …).

 It is also recommended to setup a bucket to use as [terraform backend](https://www.terraform.io/docs/language/settings/backends/gcs.html).